 MANAGEMENT SERVICES AGREEMENT

-This MANAGEMENT SERVICES AGREEMENT (this "Agreement") is made and entered into as of this 1st day of July, 2001 (the "Effective Date"), by and between the City of Palo Alto a municipal corporation of the State of California ("Customer"), and ENRON NORTH AMERICA CORP., a Delaware corporation ("ENA") .
+This MANAGEMENT SERVICES AGREEMENT (this "Agreement") is made and entered into as of this ___ day of ______, 2001 (the "Effective Date"), by and between the City of Palo Alto a municipal corporation of the State of California ("Palo Alto"), and ENRON NORTH AMERICA CORP., a Delaware corporation ("ENA") (each a "Party" and collectively the "Parties").

-WHEREAS, Customer and ENA will simultaneously with this Agreement enter into the Gas Sale Contract (hereafter defined) under which ENA will supply Customer’s full gas requirements subject to the terms and conditions therein;
+WHEREAS, Palo Alto and ENA will simultaneously with this Agreement enter into the Gas Sale Contract (hereafter defined) under which ENA will supply Palo Alto’s full gas requirements subject to the terms and conditions therein;

-WHEREAS, subject to the terms and conditions contained herein, ENA agrees to accept, and Customer agrees to grant, an agency to control certain of Customer's transportation assets including the certain limited rights with Customer's third party Gas supply arrangements during the Term; and
+WHEREAS, subject to the terms and conditions contained herein, ENA agrees to accept, and Palo Alto agrees to grant, an agency to control certain of Palo Alto's transportation assets including the certain limited rights with Palo Alto's third party Gas supply arrangements during the Term; and

-WHEREAS, subject to the terms and conditions contained herein, ENA would be permitted to use Customer's transportations assets without Customer-imposed restriction in accordance with ENA's overall business strategies and transactions, including its obligations to Customer under this Agreement the Gas Sales Contract; and
+WHEREAS, subject to the terms and conditions contained herein, ENA would be permitted to use Palo Alto's transportations assets without Palo Alto-imposed restriction in accordance with ENA's overall business strategies and transactions, including its obligations to Palo Alto under this Agreement the Gas Sales Contract; and

-NOW, THEREFORE, in consideration of the mutual agreements, covenants, and conditions herein contained, Customer and ENA agree as follows:
+NOW, THEREFORE, in consideration of the mutual agreements, covenants, and conditions herein contained, Palo Alto and ENA agree as follows:

 ARTICLE 1.
 DEFINITIONS